inidus/livecode-community-server/README.md

   - Official build of MariaDB, the community-developed fork of MySQL.
 - nginx
   - Official build of Nginx.
+- nginx-filebeat
+  - Example showing shipping Nginx logs to ELK with Filebeat

 ## Getting Started
 These instructions will get you a LiveCode Community Server environment up and running on your local machine for development and testing purposes.